dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core.md

 This is why the [Suave.AspNetCore middleware](https://github.com/SuaveIO/Suave.AspNetCore/blob/master/src/Suave.AspNetCore/SuaveMiddleware.cs#L33) has to translate one `HttpContext` into another and then back again.
 It works, but it is not ideal, because there's a lot of information that gets lost along the way (e.g. the `User` object in ASP.NET Core is of type `IPrincipal` and in Suave it is a `Map<string, obj>`).
 This is a limiting factor.
 For example there's no way to access the `Authentication` property, the `Session` object or the `Features` collection of the original ASP.NET Core `HttpContext` from inside a Suave application.

 This means that even though I can run a Suave web application in ASP.NET Core, I still have to re-build a lot of the ground work that has been laid out for me by other ASP.NET Core middleware.
 In some cases this might be a minor problem, but in others I consider it a big issue.
-Especially when it comes to critical components such as security I would much rather rely on the implementation provided by Microsoft and other industry experts than (re-)inventing it myself.
+Especially when it comes to critical components such as security I would much rather want to rely on the implementation provided by Microsoft and other industry experts than (re-)inventing it myself.

-None of this is Suave's fault though, because it has not been designed with ASP.NET Core in mind, which is more than fair, but for people like me who want to benefit from both platforms it's still an important issue to consider.
+None of this is Suave's fault though, because it has not been designed with ASP.NET Core in mind, which is more than fair, but for people like me who want to benefit from both platforms this is still an important issue to consider.

 ## Why ASP.NET Core?